bernhardAxonIvy/doc/source/designer-guide/user-interface/_html-content-in-the-cms.rst

       +-----------------+-----------------+--------------------------------------------------------------------+----------------------------------+

 Displayed Name
-   Axon.ivy adds a text label to the form field for reference.
+   Axon Ivy adds a text label to the form field for reference.
 The text of this label can be set here using process data or CMS entries.

 Orientation